TheRealBeef/Simple-PDF-TTS/README.md

 # Simple PDF TTS

-Set up a Conva virtual environment, install the torch relevant for your CUDA version (unless you want to run CPU only inferencing), and install requirements.txt
+Set up a Conda virtual environment, install the torch relevant for your CUDA version (unless you want to run CPU only inferencing), and install requirements.txt

 Tested on Ubuntu 24.04